Hackers News Hackers News

 March 27, 2026 2 Min Read

-When successfully exploited, the vulnerability causes the receiving daemon to crash, resulting in a sudden and total loss of DHCP services across the network.
+When exploited, the vulnerability causes the affected Kea daemon to crash, resulting in a sudden and total loss of DHCP functionality across the network.
+This can severely impact network operations by preventing new devices from obtaining IP addresses and disrupting existing connections.

-This issue impacts multiple core components of the Kea architecture.
-The advisory explicitly notes that the kea-ctrl-agent, kea-dhcp-ddns, kea-dhcp4, and kea-dhcp6 daemons are all susceptible to this attack.
+Multiple critical components of the Kea architecture are susceptible to this attack.
+The ISC advisory explicitly states that the kea-ctrl-agent, kea-dhcp-ddns, kea-dhcp4, and kea-dhcp6 daemons are all vulnerable.
+Ali Norouzi from Keysight is credited with the responsible disclosure of this issue to the ISC.

-Administrators running the 2.6 branch should update to Kea 2.6.5.
-In comparison, those on the 3.0 branch must update to Kea 3.0.3 to secure their environments against potential denial-of-service attacks.
+• Upgrade Immediately: Organizations should upgrade their Kea deployments to the latest patched releases without delay.
+Users on the 2.6 branch must update to Kea 2.6.5, while those on the 3.0 branch should update to Kea 3.0.3 to secure their environments.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.